What does life insurance cost?

 How can you make your life insurance premiums cheaper?

 It’s also important to check what insurance you already have through your super.
-Many funds automatically provide members with death and TPD cover so it could be worth checking you are not unnecessarily doubling up on your cover.
+Many funds automatically provide members with death and TPD cover, so it’s worth checking that you are not unnecessarily doubling up on your cover.

 If you’re looking to take out life insurance, you can compare a range of direct life insurance products on Canstar’s database: